-You are here: MBA & Master » Mannheim Master in Sustainability and Impact Management » Program Structure
+You are here: Programs & Courses » Master's Programs » Mannheim Master in Sustainability & Impact Management (Part-Time/Blended) » Program Structure

 The holistic approach of the Mannheim Master in Sustainability and Impact Management guarantees that impact management will become an integral element of all operational areas of the company.